It’s the Olympics of the design world, and you’ll be happy to know Australia’s finest are certainly repping us well!

 Another intriguing timber treatment was witnessed in Adelaide-based Jon Goulder‘s Innate collection of chair, consoles and coffee tables, finished with steel wool soaked in household vinegar.
 This intriguing process draws out the natural tannins in the Tasmanian Oak and Blackwoods.

-Along with these names, ACV Studio, Charles Wilson, Christopher Boots, Dowel Jones, Emma Elizabeth, Hava Studio, Henry Wilson, Jamie Durie, Jonathan Zawada, Kate Banazi, Korban Flaubert, Lyn & Tony, Nicholas Fuller, Ross Gardam, Sp01, Tom Fereday, Tom Skeehan, and Volker Haug rounded out Australia’s representation at the fair.
+Along with these names, ACV Studio, Charles Wilson, Christopher Boots, Dowel Jones, Emma Elizabeth, Hava Studio, Henry Wilson, Jamie Durie, Jonathan Zawada, Kate Banazi, Korban Flaubert, Lyn & Tony, Nicholas Fuller, Ross Gardam, Sp01, Tom Fereday, Tom Skeehan, and Volker Haug rounded out Australia’s representation at the exhibit.

 LOCAL DESIGN presents LOCAL MILAN No.3